bingeli1212/nitrile-preview/doc/DOC-html-flex.md

 of a flex item based on their initial size in that dimension and the available space given by the container.

-[ The `flex` property. ] This property determines how &em{flexible} a flex item is.
+[ The `flex` property. ] This property determines the &em{flexibility} of a flex item.
-When this property is set, the native `width` and `height` properties of this item become less important.
-This property is a shorthand property that hold one or many property values each of which coming from one of the following three areas: `flex-grow`, `flex-shrink`, and `flex-basis`.
+This property is a shorthand property that holds a list of property values each of which coming from one of the following three areas: `flex-grow`, `flex-shrink`, and `flex-basis`.

-In particular, a flex item is considered &em{inflexible} if both its `flex-grow` and `flex-shrink` properties are set to zero.
-However, if both of these properties are set to a number other than zero, then it is considered as &em{completely flexible}.
-When an item is marked as flexible, each number would serve as a "growth factor" or "shrink factor" that will be used to determine how much it should grow or shrink relative to its peers.
+The first two properties serve as "growth factor" or "shrink factor" that will be used to determine how fast it should grow or shrink relative to other peer items.
+The last property restates or resets initial size of the item.

+In general, a flex item is considered &em{completely flexible} if both its `flex-grow` and `flex-shrink` properties have been set to something other than zero.
+If both properties have been set to zero then this item is considered to be &em{completely inflexible}.

 [ The `flex-grow` property. ]
 This property holds a number that expresses the growth factor of this item.
 This factor is used to determine how this flex item